U4HELPP/scMergeMe/docs/index.md

 ### Step 1: Settings

+**_You can SKIP this step if you want to use the default master samples list._**

 This tab lets you configure where the app looks for its key input files.

 **Path to Master Sample List CSV** — This defaults to the standard lab location (`/lustre/home/harrell_lab/scRNASeq/config_slurm/Master_Sample_List.csv`).
 If you are working with a different sample list, update this path to point to your own CSV file.
 Your CSV must follow the same column format as the master list (see [Configuration Reference](#configuration-reference) below).